rajanbhusal/rajanbhusal.github.io/_pages/about.md

 👋 Hi, I am Rajan Bhusal.
 I am an MS Student at the [Department of Civil Engineering, University of Hawaii at Manoa ](https://cee.hawaii.edu) since Spring 2025.

-  I am broadly interested in the areas of transportation systems.
+  I am broadly interested in the areas of transportation systems including but not limited to traffic simulation, network optimization, discrete choice models and reinforcement learning.

 Research
 ======